-2. Investigation: Within ten (10) work days2 after the charge is initiated, the Dean of Students1 shall complete a preliminary investigation of the charge(s) and if appropriate, proceed to an informal hearing.
+Within ten (10) work days after the charge is initiated, the Dean of Students shall complete a preliminary investigation of the charge(s) and if appropriate, proceed to an administrative conference.
 The Dean of Students may decide that no conduct charge(s) is warranted, in which case the report is closed without conduct action.

-When there is evidence that the student's continuing presence on campus poses a threat to any member of the college community and/or college operations, the Dean of Students may immediately restrict the student's presence on campus or may suspend a student effective immediately for an interim period pending disciplinary proceedings.
+When there is evidence that the student's continuing presence on campus poses a potential threat to any member of the college community or to college operations, the Dean of Students may immediately restrict the student's presence on campus or may suspend a student effective immediately for an interim period pending disciplinary proceedings.
 Such action will result in an immediate Interim Restriction or Interim Suspension.